minerado/calculator-client/README.md

 ### Prerequisites

-- Node.js - Make sure you have Node.js installed on your machine.
+- Docker - Make sure you have Docker installed on your machine.
-- You'll have to follow the instructions on the [Elixir Calculator Project](https://github.com/minerado/calculator) to be able to have a running local server.

 ### Instalation